FissoreD/elpi-formalization/theories/notes.md

   end.
 ```

-The translation of the state `And A B0 B` is more complex.
+The translation of the tree `And A B0 B` is more complex.
 It starts by
 translating `A`, `B0`, and `B` into `lA`, `lB`, and `lB0`, respectively.
 Then:
-- If `lA` is `x :: xs`, and assuming a valid state:
+- If `lA` is `x :: xs`, and assuming a valid tree:
   - If `lB0` is empty, `tl` is killed, and only `lB` is returned.
   - Otherwise, `lB0` (length 1) is recursively added deeply inside all "cut-to"
     alternatives in `x::xs`. `lB0` is appended to all alternatives in `xs` to